wenqiang-gu/example-analysis-package/README.md

 # example-analysis-package

 ## introduction
-Examples to build WireCell analysis package.
+Examples to build WireCell analysis package:

  - `ExampleROOTAna`: is an `IFrameFilter` type of WireCell node.
 It reads in `IFrame`s; tap them out to `root` format and output the same `IFrame`s